 He is excited to continue watching his teams’ skills, knowledge, passion, and comfort zone grow throughout the season.
 He places an emphasis on identifying his athlete’s personal comfort level, and specifically tailoring his coaching to the individual in order to help them optimize their maximum potential.
 Hunter will be working on improving dynamics both individually and as a team, and they become more efficient and technical in all their skill sets.

-Born in Edina, Minnesota, Ryan Wilson’s passion for skiing has been ingrained at a young age through his family’s love for the sport.
-Ryan began at 18 months-old on the bunny slope at Vail and continued on with the Buck Hill Ski Racing Club.
-He eventually reached a top 100 world ranking and made objective criteria for the US Ski Team.
+Born in Edina, Minnesota, Ryan Wilson’s passion for skiing was ingrained at a young age through his family’s love for the sport.
+Ryan began at 18 months on the bunny slope at Vail and continued on with the Buck Hill Ski Racing Club.
+He eventually reached a top 100 world ranking and made objective criteria for the U.S. Ski Team.

-Ryan attended the University of Utah where he was captain of the ski team and graduated with a BS in Sports Management and a minor in Business.
-Ryan started his coaching career at Steamboat Springs Winter Sports Club where he was Head FIS Coach and High Performance Head Coach for both men and women from 2014 - 2019.
-After a number of very successful years in Steamboat, Ryan transitioned to the US Ski Team where he was the Men’s World Cup Slalom Coach from 2019-2022 where he had the opportunity to help a young team start and advance their World Cup careers.
+Ryan attended the University of Utah where he was captain of the ski team and graduated with a bachelor's in sports management and a minor in business.
+Ryan started his coaching career at Steamboat Springs Winter Sports Club where he was FIS Head Coach and High Performance Head Coach for both men and women from 2014-2019.
+After a number of very successful years in Steamboat, Ryan transitioned to the U.S. Ski Team where he was the Men’s World Cup Slalom Coach from 2019-2022, during which time he had the opportunity to help a young team start and advance their World Cup careers.